BU-Spark/se-adat-louisville/.github/pull_request_template.md

 3. Change the username and save.
 4. Verify the new username is displayed.
 -->

+1. Review page and the proposed figma design to spot differences
+2. Click on "take assessment button"

 ## Screenshots / GIFs (if applicable)